-Prior to the completion of the Recapitalization Transaction the Audit Committee of the Board was comprised of Michael Muldowney, Diane Ellis, and Robert Galvin (the "Pre-Transaction Audit Committee").
-Upon completion of the Recapitalization Transaction, members of the Pre-Transaction Audit Committee ceased to hold office as directors and therefore as members of the Audit Committee.
-Following completion of the Recapitalization Transaction the IRA, provides that the Audit Committee shall be comprised of one nominee designated by each of the First Investor, the Second Investor and the Third Investor.
-As proposed, the members of our Audit Committee would be Scott Cohen as Chair, Michelle Mathews-Spradlin and Marco D'Attanasio.
-After reviewing the qualifications of the proposed members of the Audit Committee, and any relationships they may have with us that might affect their independence, the Board has determined that Scott Cohen and Michelle Mathews-Spradlin are independent of the Company and Marco D'Attanasio may not be considered independent of the Company.
-In this context "independent" is as defined in in NI 52-110.
-In addition, our Board of Directors has determined that Scott Cohen qualifies as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K. Our audit committee met 5 times during 2021.
+The IRA provides that the Audit Committee shall be comprised of one nominee designated by each of the First Investor, the Second Investor and the Third Investor.
+The current members of our Audit Committee are Scott Cohen as Chair, Michelle Mathews-Spradlin and Alexander Shoghi.
+After reviewing the qualifications of the members of the Audit Committee, and any relationships they may have with us that might affect their independence, the Board has determined that Scott Cohen, and Michelle Mathews-Spradlin are independent of the Company.
+In addition, our Board has determined that Scott Cohen qualifies as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K. Our audit committee met 5 times during 2024.

 The main function of the Audit Committee is to oversee our accounting and financial reporting processes, internal systems of control, independent registered public accounting firm relationships and the audits of our financial statements.
-The committee's responsibilities include, among other things:
+The Audit Committee's responsibilities include, among other things:

-- overseeing the work of the external auditors in preparing or issuing the auditor's report, including the resolution of disagreements between management and the external auditors regarding financial reporting and audit scope or procedures; - determining whether adequate controls are in place over annual and interim financial reporting as well as controls over our assets, transactions and the creation of obligations, commitments and liabilities; - reviewing our financial statements; - reviewing transactions with related persons; - reviewing all non-audit services which are proposed to be provided by the external auditors to us or any of our subsidiaries; - establishing procedures for complaints received by us regarding accounting matters; and - reviewing the policies and procedures in effect for considering officers' expenses and perquisites.
+- overseeing the work of the external auditors in preparing or issuing the auditor's report, including the resolution of disagreements between management and the external auditors regarding financial reporting and audit scope or procedures; - determining whether adequate controls are in place over annual and interim financial reporting as well as controls over our assets, transactions and the creation of obligations, commitments and liabilities; - reviewing our financial statements; - reviewing transactions with related persons; - · reviewing all non-audit services which are proposed to be provided by the external auditors to us or any of our subsidiaries; - · establishing procedures for complaints received by us regarding accounting matters; and - reviewing the policies and procedures in effect for considering officers' expenses and perquisites.